LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

 ![Growth_Rate_Example](../../assets/RTI_GR_example.svg)

 **Figure 1.
 Example of a RTI model.** Top: Centroid velocity arrows on top of the density field.
 Middle: Centroid viscosity.
 Bottom: Zoom of the tracer field on the tip of the perturbation at the center of the model domain.
 The black tracer marks the tip, and the red tracer mark the vertical velocity nodes from which the vertical velocity is interpolated onto the tip.
-The example is a model with a perturbation of $A=h_{1}/15$ and a wavelength of 12 km.
-The number of centroids in the vertical direction is 50.
-The number of horizontal centroids is related to the wavelength and aspect ratio of the model such that the resoluton is always the same in the horizontal and vertical direction for each model of the benchmark.
+This example uses a perturbation of $A = h_{1}/15$ and a wavelength of 12 km.
+The model includes 50 centroids in the vertical direction.
+The number of horizontal centroids is chosen such that the resolution remains consistent in both the horizontal and vertical directions for all benchmark models.

 Finally, the rising velocity is plotted over the analytical solution for the given range of viscosity contrasts.